GauravMcode/Quick-Shop_admin/README.md

 - Metrics consisting of bar graph  and pie chart representing category-wise:
     - Inventory Cost Distribution
     - Revenue & sales along with Seller's milestone
-    - Views by unique users
+    - Views by unique users to know attention a product & category is getting
 - Sign out

 ## Folder Structre: